michaelfaerber/Green-AI-Ontology/README.md

 @article{Faerber2021gaiontology,
   author    = {Michael F{\"{a}}rber and
                David Lamprecht},
-  booktitle = {Proceedings of the 21st International Semantic Web Conference (ISWC'22)}, title     = "{The Green AI Ontology: An Ontology for Modeling the Energy Consumption of AI Models}", year      = {2022}
+  booktitle = {Proceedings of the ISWC 2022 Posters, Demos and Industry Tracks: From Novel Ideas to Industrial Practice co-located with 21st International Semantic Web Conference (ISWC 2022), Ed.: A. Dimou}, title     = "{The Green AI Ontology: An Ontology for Modeling the Energy Consumption of AI Models}", year      = {2022}
 }